The assessment process

 Before you get in touch, there're 2 things that are very helpful to have already explored as this can speed up the booking process:

-For all services (except Discovery Calls which can be booked here), it's often more efficient to email me or send a message through my website as I can then send you the information in writing but you can call me on 01342 714065.
+For all others services: It's often more efficient to email me or send a message through my website as I can then send you the information in writing but you can call me on 01342 714065.
+It will also help if you can let me know the following:

-If looking to book a diagnostic assessment or comprehensive needs assessment, please confirm whether the above pre-assessment checks have been carried out and provide some context for your enquiry.
+• Diagnostic assessments or comprehensive needs assessments: Please confirm whether the pre-assessment checks at the top of this page have been carried out and provide some context for your enquiry.
 I'll then send you a link to my online booking system where you can choose a date/time and pay the deposit.

-For parents looking to book an assessment for exam access arrangements, please let me know which school your child goes to, which school year they're in and whether you've been asked by the school to contact me.
+• Exam access arrangements: Please let me know which school your child goes to, which school year they're in and whether you've been asked by the school to contact me.
 For adults sitting professional exams, please let me know the name of the exam board and the exam(s) you are sitting along with the documentation from the exam body stating exactly what evidence is required.

-If booking a workplace needs assessment, please provide some context, such as whether you're the employee or employer and what's led to your enquiry.
+• Neurodiversity workplace strategy/ADHD coaching: Please provide some context such as whether you're the employee or employer and what's led to your enquiry.
+I'll share some information to see if you'd like to go ahead.

-Except for exam access arrangements, I'll ask you to complete an online questionnaire at least 14 days before the assessment date.
+All assessments except exam access arrangements: I'll ask you to complete an online questionnaire at least 14 days before the assessment date.
 There may be questionnaires for others to complete too depending on the type of assessment being booked, such as for the school/college, your employee or your employer.

-For exam access arrangements linked to GCSEs/A' levels, the school or college will need to send me JCQ form 8 before the assessment date with the relevant sections completed.
+Exam access arrangements linked to GCSEs/A' levels: The school or college will need to send me JCQ form 8 before the assessment date with the relevant sections completed.

 I appreciate that having an appointment with someone unfamiliar can be rather daunting and therefore I offer a free 5-10 minute Zoom 'hello' in the days just beforehand so the person who's seeing me can say 'hello', ask questions, etc.